hbatagelo/mir_flutter_app/README.md

 You'll see the main "mir_flutter_app" window as shown in the screenshot above.

-Use the buttons in the "New Window" panel to create desktop windows of different types.
+Use the buttons in the "New Window" group to create desktop windows of different types.

 Select a window list entry to designate the parent window for the next **dialog**, **satellite**, **popup**, or **tip** window.
 If no entry is selected, dialogs will be created without a parent, and the creation of **satellite**, **popup**, and **tip** windows will be disabled.
 When a new **regular** or **floating regular** window is created, its entry in the window list is automatically selected.